As smart technology advances, it’s changing the way that office buildings operate.

 Food trucks are at the forefront of modern urban dining – and have become a favourite way to boost the appeal of retail areas

-As retailers and logistics firms aim to become more agile to deliver goods in line with today’s consumer expectations, on-demand space is catching on within warehouses.
+As retailers and logistics firms aim to become more agile to meet consumer delivery expectations, on-demand space is catching on

 With the shift from logistics as a cost centre to an opportunity generator, investors should keep an eye on this sector in Asia Pacific.